Quantcast

 Back to Top

 New York is a shopping paradise, regardless of your budget.
-Whether you’re in search of designer threads or aching to score a perfectly faded vintage t-shirt, you can find it in the City.
-In this section, we’ll show you where to find the stores suiting your style and wallet, with a few surprises mixed in.
+Whether you’re in search of designer threads or aching to score a perfectly faded vintage t-shirt, you can find it in New York.
+In this section, we’ll show you where to find the best in New York shopping, with a few surprises mixed in.

 • For smaller boutiques, try smaller neighborhoods (for example, SoHo and various neighborhoods throughout Brooklyn).